POLICIES & PROCEDURES

 Fees & Payment

-Sessions are charged at £35 per session.
-Payment is required within 24 hours of the session by bank transfer.
+Sessions are charged at £35 per session online or via telephone & £40 for face to face sessions.
+Payment is required within 24 hours of the session by bank transfer or cash on the day.
 Bank transfer details will be provided once sessions are booked.
 If payment is not received within this timeframe, future sessions may be paused unless agreed in advance.

 Session Length & Attendance